Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/dog-ear-cleaning-step-by-step-safe-method.md

 Step back and allow your dog to shake their head vigorously.
 This natural response removes loosened debris and excess fluid from the canal.

-Cover yourself with a towel if needed—the spray radius is impressive.
+Cover yourself with a towel if neededthe spray radius is impressive.

 ### Step 5: Wipe the outer ear